 - What do you have the capacity to enforce?

 How will you know when a violation has occurred?

+The only way to know if a seller has violated your policy is through MAP monitoring.
 It would be incredibly inefficient to try and manually track all of your SKUs in all of the places they appear—especially online.
 That’s why most brands use software solutions like MAP Guard to monitor their SKUs across the web.
 These tools automate the process of finding violations, so all you have to do is decide how to respond to them.